lunfardo314/lunfardo314.github.io/txdocs/base.md

 Most of the code of transaction and output ID can be found in the `proxima/ledger/base` package.

 Format of the transaction ID is designed for:
-- early and fast enforcement of the *transaction pace constraints*: timestamps of the inputs must always be strictly before the timestamp of the transaction by a fixed constant;
+- early and fast enforcement of the *transaction pace constraints*, which enforce that timestamps of the inputs must always be strictly before the timestamp of the transaction by a fixed constant;
 - early and fast recognition if transaction ID represents a sequencer transaction;
 - making sorting by transaction IDs equivalent to the topological sorting of the transaction DAG.
 This makes canonical (temporal) order of outputs on the ledger state consistent with the causal order of transactions on the DAG.